ArcheWizard/Password_Manager/docs/browser-extension-ipc.md

 # Browser Extension & IPC Specification

 Defines the contract between the desktop application and companion browser extensions (Chromium/Firefox).
-This document focuses on the planned local RPC service; no external cloud component is assumed.
+The local RPC service is fully implemented with official Chrome and Firefox extensions available; no external cloud component is used.

 ## Goals